maxviazov/Spring-Frameworks-/Spring-Framework-Artifacts.md

 ## Spring Repositories

 Snapshot, milestone, and release candidate versions are published to an [Artifactory](https://www.jfrog.com/artifactory/) instance hosted by [JFrog](http://www.jfrog.com).
-You can use the web interface at http://repo.spring.io to browse the Spring Artifactory, or go directly to one of the repositories listed below.
+You can use the Web UI at http://repo.spring.io to browse the Spring Artifactory, or go directly to one of the repositories listed below.

 ### Snapshots